bvi1994/marko-giphy-keyboard/tutorial.md

 ### The `onCreate` method

-The `onCreate` signature that we have added initalizes the `state` for the component when the component gets created.
+The `onCreate` signature that we have added initalizes the `state` for the component (and initial values) when the component gets created.
 We can also use the `onCreate` method to specify what should be done when the component gets created.
-Usually, the `onCreate` method is used to set the initial values for stateful components.

 [Read more about the `onCreate` method](https://markojs.com/docs/class-components/#oncreateinput-out)

 ### The `state` object

 The `this.state` is one of the most important Marko features. `this.state` refers to the state of the component, which is referred to as the *state* object.
-As mentioned previously, the *state* of the component are properties of a component.
+As mentioned previously, **the *state* of the component are properties of a component.**

 When the state object changes, the component will be updated.
 This would include the children, or the components that are encapulsulated, to be re-rendered.
 Therefore, the *state object should only contain data that triggers rerenders*.